bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 		$this->form_validation->required($string);

-.. note:: You can also use any native PHP functions that permit one
+.. note:: You can also use any native PHP functions that permit up
-	parameter.
+	to two parameters, where at least one is required (to pass the field data).

 ******************
 Prepping Reference